- Getting traffic onto your website can be a tricky business

 By taking care of your website’s SEO strategy, you’ll ensure that you rank well in search results, thereby generating traffic to your website.
 And investing in PPC advertisements, you’ll be able to give your website a helpful, paid boost.
 While each of the points on the list has their place, this method will form the backbone of your strategy, and will need constant refinement, testing and improvement over time.

 There’s no denying that marketing your product or service to B2B tech buyers is a complicated game.
-Nonetheless, with a well-planned strategy, you can do a lot to get those B2B tech buyers onto your website and, once there, into your lead generation funnel.
+Nonetheless, with a well-planned strategy and the right tools, you can do a lot to get those B2B tech buyers onto your website and, once there, into your lead generation funnel.
 Good luck!

 Implementing all these tips can take up a considerable proportion of your marketing time and resources.
 That’s why plenty of Microsoft Partners turn to the experts at Fifty Five and Five to help generate traffic to their website.
 Get in touch to find out more.